Reporting a Provider Discrepancy

 Discrepancies fall into two broad classes:

 Factual discrepancies carry higher editorial priority because they create direct risk of harm — a user relying on a wrong license number or expired certification may make consequential decisions on false premises.
-Representational discrepancies are reviewed under the Authority Industries quality benchmarks framework, which applies a structured evidence standard before any change is applied.
+Representational discrepancies are reviewed under the Professional Services Authority quality benchmarks framework, which applies a structured evidence standard before any change is applied.

 How it works